ros-navigation/docs.nav2.org/docs/getting_started/navigation_concepts/behavior_trees.md

 An example would be a soccer-playing robot.
 Embedding the logic of soccer game play into a FSM would be challenging and error prone with many possible states and rules.
 Additionally, modeling choices like to shoot at the goal from the left, right, or center, is particularly unclear.
-With a BT, basic primitives, like “kick”, “walk”, “go to ball”, can be created and reused for many behaviors.
+With a BT, basic primitives, like "kick", "walk", "go to ball", can be created and reused for many behaviors.
 More information can be found [in this book](https://arxiv.org/abs/1709.00084).
 I **strongly** recommend reading chapters 1-3 to get a good understanding of the nomenclature and workflow.
 It should only take about 30 minutes.